caozhongying/gitlen/readme.txt

-git is a version control tool
-git is a free software
+git is a version control tool default git is a free software defaultlist